Taiwan prosecutors seek arrest warrant for suspect in deadly train crash

 Workers on Saturday began moving the back part of the train, which was relatively undamaged having come to a stop outside the tunnel, down the track and away from the site of a accident.

-The more heavily damaged sections of the train are still mangled inside the tunnel.
+The more heavily damaged sections of the train remained mangled inside the tunnel, where fire department official Wu Liang-yun said there were likely more bodies.

+President Tsai Ing-wen visited hospitals in Hualien to speak to family members and survivors, expressing thanks to ordinary people and non-governmental groups who had stepped forward to help.

+"This shows the good side of Taiwanese society," she said at a military hospital.

-President Tsai Ing-wen is due in Hualien on Saturday to visit survivors, her office said.
-The government has also declared flags should be flown at half mast for three days in a show of mourning.
+The government has declared flags should be flown at half mast for three days in a show of mourning.

-The accident happened at the start of a long holiday weekend and the train was packed with tourists and people going home.
+The accident happened at the start of a long holiday weekend.
+The train was packed with tourists and residents going home for the traditional Tomb Sweeping Day, when people clean the graves of their ancestors.

+Taiwan has no domestic travel restrictions as the island has the COVID-19 pandemic well under control, with only a handful of active cases in hospital.

+Before the Hualien accident, Taiwan's worst train crash occurred in 1948, when 64 people are estimated to have died when a train caught fire.

-(Reporting by Ann Wang; Writing by Ben Blanchard; Editing by Edwina Gibbs)
+(Reporting by Ann Wang; Writing by Ben Blanchard; Editing by Edwina Gibbs and William Mallard)